 When Houston Capital Mortgage Team founder Chris Viviano entered the home lending business in 1982, rates were as high as he's ever seen them: 18.5 percent.

 Today, mortgage rates are below 4 percent, and Viviano expects them to stay that way for a while as investors continue to perceive the U.S. bond market as a haven.

 Houston's strong housing market, coupled with new programs to lower out-of-pocket costs such as Fannie Mae's 3 percent down-payment option for first-time buyers, can generate plenty of demand for borrowing.

-With the recent acquisition by Dallas-based GenEquity Mortgage, Houston Capital Mortgage is poised for growth.
+With the recent acquisition by Dallas-based GenEquity Mortgage, Houston Capital Mortgage Team is poised for growth.

 Viviano spoke with the Chronicle about money and real estate.
 Continue Reading